Philio/PinEntryView/README.md

 ## Recent Changes

+* 1.0.4 - Changed attribute name `accentColor` to `pinAccentColor` to avoid conflicts with other libraries
 * 1.0.3 - Fixed #2, gravity of digits now correctly displayed
 * 1.0.2 - Add support for elevation on the digits in Lollipop
 * 1.0.1 - Minor fixes